Client security questionnaires: the complete guide for HR SaaS vendors

 Separation between clients

-An enterprise buyer wants to know whether its data is really isolated from other tenants.
+An enterprise buyer wants to know whether its data is isolated from other tenants.
+In a multi-tenant model, you must explain how separation is enforced — and how it's verified.

 Internal access

 Who can see what internally?
-Support, product, admins, client HR teams, and contractors should not all have the same level of access.
+Support, product, admins and contractors should have bounded, traceable rights.

 Documents and exports

-In HR products, payslips, contracts, and exports matter as much as the app itself.
-Buyers want to know how they are protected and who can retrieve them.
+In HR products, payslips, contracts and exports matter as much as the app.
+How are they protected, how long do they stay accessible, who can retrieve them?

 Proof, not intention